 Changes to traffic distribution will only affect new visitors.
 Existing visitors (whether or not they were bucketed in a variation) will keep seeing the same variation, even after you change traffic distribution.
 Visitors who are excluded from the experiment will always be excluded.

-Changes to traffic allocation, however, can potentially affect all visitors.
-If, for example, you were to set traffic allocation of a variation to zero in a Web experiment, returning visitors who have previously been bucketed into an experiment will not see the variation to which they'd been assigned, and will instead get the same experience as everyone else.
+Stopping variations completely, however, can potentially affect all visitors.
+If, for example, you were to stop a variation in a Web experiment, returning visitors who have previously been bucketed into an experiment will not see the variation to which they’d been assigned, and will instead get the same experience as everyone else.

 If you are changing the traffic allocation from a previously published traffic allocation, Optimizely will add a yellow "changed" label indicating that this traffic allocation has not been published yet.